TownyAdvanced/FlagWar/.github/ISSUE_TEMPLATE/bug_report.md

 Do not say "latest".

+### What is your Flag War version?
+Do not say "latest".

 ### What is your spigot/craftbukkit version?
 Do not say "latest".

-### Please use Pastebin.com to link the following files:
+### Please use a pastebin service to link the following files:

 **Skipping these files is not an option.
 It is the easiest way to diagnose an issue ticket properly.
-If you do skip this step then your ticket will most likely be deleted and you will be asked to resubmit.**
+If you do skip this step then your ticket will most likely be deleted, and you will be asked to resubmit.**
-1. Your full server startup from the logs\latest.log :
+1. Your full server startup from the `logs\latest.log` file :
-2. Your Towny config.yml (if using MySQL please remove password,) :
+2. Your FlagWar config :
-3. Your townyperms.yml :
-4. Your log's error :
+3. Your log's error :

 (optional) If this is to do with permissions,
-5. Your permissions file :
+4. Your Towny permissions file :

-(optional) If this is to do with chat,
-6. Your chatconfig.yml :
-7. Your channels.yml :
+5. Your Perm Plugin's data :